guanhaibin/guanhaibin/README.md

         bioinformatics_tools = c("QIIME2", "XCMS","Cytoscape"),
         shiny_apps_designed = c("WorklistsGenerator", "BatCheck")
     ),
-    OmicsData = c("Metabolomics", "Proteomics", "Exposomics", "Transcriptomics"),
+    omics_data = c("Metabolomics", "Proteomics", "Exposomics", "Transcriptomics"),
-    currentFocus = c("Metabolomics", "Exposomics"),
+    current_focus = c("Metabolomics", "Exposomics"),
-    funFact = "Tiny molecules make a big difference.
+    fun_fact = "Tiny molecules make a big difference.
 Genomics tells you what you might have, while metabolomics tells you what you do have.", weakness = "Multitasking"
 )
 ```